PyromaniaI want to see a light show in ochre and dancers

 'Don't fear the kiss of the flame

-don't let them douse the burns y
+don't let them douse the burns you reap

 Hummingbirds (the heart's song)Her mind is a hummingbird and her irises are wings, flitting from point to point, a shrill whistle coming from lips, overflowing with lily-nectar.
 There are bare brick roads beneath her feet but she does not notice.
 Birds don't need feet, and she is a bird.
 Small, light, the girl with stars in her eyes who sees herself with peacock feathers tucked into her pockets.

 His thoughts are neat little boxes and the hummingbird has unpacked them with frantic fluttering.
 He is more of a stoic magpie, the sort who is labelled as 'sorrow' but will still sing a song for those who recoil in the hope he can reunite Pangaea.
 He is, nonetheless, distracted by the flighty hummingbird who has unraveled every emotion he carries in that fluttery heart of his.

 The hummingbird girl and the magpie boy found themselves procrastinating from birdsong and forming their own avian music with the twin beats of fluttering aorta.
 The heart's song is the best music to watch fly on the wind, after all.

 BirdcageNothing ever happens the way you read in the history books.
 In war there are never two armies, there is only a field of men.
 Never a number of dead; but individual lives snuffed out.
 That is what the subject of history is, years shelved and decimalized.
 Birth and death, graphed to the simplicity of lines.
 Great wars a footnote to the next great war.
 The achievements of men and women plotted out against the bookmark of day, month and year.